 Lesley Whittle Murder

-On January 14, 1975, Neilson broke into the Whittle family's Shropshire estate, and abducted Lesley from her bedroom without incident, leaving a ransom note that demanded 50,000 pounds.
-In it, he gave detailed instructions for the ransoms delivery by Lesley's brother, Ronald, and included a warning not to involve the police.
+On January 14, 1975, Neilson broke into the Whittle family's Shropshire estate and abducted Lesley from her bedroom without incident, leaving a ransom note that demanded 50,000 pounds.
+The note also gave detailed instructions for the ransom drop by Lesley's brother, Ronald, and included a warning not to involve the police.
 Lesley Whittle was held in a drainage shaft beneath Bathpool Park, in Staffordshire.

 The Whittle family chose not to heed the ransom warning, and informed both the local police and Scotland Yard of the abduction.
 Poor communication between the different police factions led to a media leak, which convinced police that the kidnapper had been scared off by the media attention.
 This wasn't the case, however, and when Neilson called the designated phone box in accordance with his ransom instructions, Ronald Whittle was not there to take his call.

-On the same night as the last aborted drop, Neilson was also involved in a freight train terminal robbery, in which a security guard, Gerald Smith, was fatally injured.
+On the same night as the last aborted drop, Neilson was involved in a freight train terminal robbery, during which a security guard, Gerald Smith, was fatally injured.
 Forensic evidence again linked the crime to the Black Panther post office heists, but no connection was made to the Whittle kidnap at that time.
-It took police more than a week to discover Neilson's stolen getaway vehicle, which he had abandoned close to the terminal, in which tapes of Lesley Whittle's voice, and ransom drop instructions, were found.
+It took police more than a week to discover Neilson's stolen getaway vehicle, which he had abandoned close to the terminal, in which tapes of Lesley Whittle's voice and ransom drop instructions were found.

 Arrest and Trial